robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 `tns.type()` here will output `torch.LongTensor`.
 It automatically changes.

 if we assign a value to `tns*1.5`, it will be a tensor, but this type of type `torch.FloatTensor`.

+## Computing Metrics Using Broadcasting
+Now we have a baseline model, but is it any good?